 - vegetables

 - fruits

 - whole grains

-- legumes.
+- legumes

-This plant-based way of eating provides fibre and a variety of vitamins, minerals and other cancer-protective components.
-This type of eating helps you keep a healthy weight.
+This plant-based way of eating provides fibre and a variety of vitamins, minerals and other cancer-protective components and helps to support a healthy weight.

 Fill half your plate with vegetables and fruit, one-quarter of your plate with whole grains, and one-quarter of your plate with legumes, fish, eggs or other meats.
-Examples of whole grains include oats, barley, whole grain whole wheat and quinoa.
-Legumes include soybeans, dried peas, beans, lentils and chickpeas.
+Examples of whole grains include oats, barley, whole grain whole wheat, and quinoa.
+Legumes include soybeans, dried peas, beans, lentils, and chickpeas.
 Eat legumes and soy foods instead of meat more often.
 If you like, add low fat milk and milk products.